shengzhouzhang/eSketch/README.md

 eSketch
 =======

-Equipment sketching project from civil engineering
+Equipment Sketching Project from the School of Civil and Environmental Engineering, the University of New South Wales.